-Janet Planet: release date, trailer, cast and everything we know about the Julianne Nicholson movie
+Janet Planet: how to watch, awards, reviews, trailer, cast and everything we know about the Julianne Nicholson movie

 Julianne Nicholson and Zoe Ziegler in Janet Planet